vulcu/waveshape-synth/README.md

 # Waveshape-Synth - Waveshaping Polyphonic Synthesizer #
 An 8-voice polyphonic audio synthesizer with per-voice oscillator waveshaping created as a collection of Pure Data subpatches.
-Compatible with Pd-Vanilla but largely developed and tested in Purr Data.
+Compatible with [Pd-Vanilla](https://puredata.info/downloads/pure-data) and [Automatonism](https://www.automatonism.com/).
 It was inspired by [wavedist](https://github.com/vulcu/wavedist) and uses the same waveshaping algorithms.

 ## Table of Contents ##
 * [General Info](#general-info)